open-mmlab/mmdeploy/docs/tutorials/how_to_convert_model.md

 - `--log-level` : To set log level which in `'CRITICAL', 'FATAL', 'ERROR', 'WARN', 'WARNING', 'INFO', 'DEBUG', 'NOTSET'`.
 If not specified, it will be set to `INFO`.
 - `--show` : Whether to show detection outputs.
 - `--dump-info` : Whether to output information for SDK.

+#### How to find the corresponding deployment config of a PyTorch model

+1. Find model's codebase folder in `configs/ `.
+Example, convert a yolov3 model you need to find `configs/mmdet` folder.
+2. Find model's task folder in `configs/codebase_folder/ `.
+Just like yolov3 model, you need to find `configs/mmdet/single-stage` folder.
+3. Find deployment config file in `configs/codebase_folder/task_folder/ `.
+Just like deploy yolov3 model you can use `configs/mmdet/single-stage/single-stage_onnxruntime_dynamic.py`.

 #### Example